 - It doesn’t mean you don’t spend money anymore

-- Most of all, you being a minimalist doesn’t mean you give up activities and items you love!
+- Most of all, being a minimalist doesn’t mean giving up activities and items you love!

-One of my favorite quotes about the definition of minimalism the one below:
+One of my favorite quotes about the definition of minimalism is the one below:

-Joshua Becker has tons of bestselling books on minimalism, so it’s definitely worth listening to what he has to say.
+Joshua Becker has written five bestselling books on minimalism, so it’s definitely worth listening to what he has to say.

 10 Minimalism with Kids Ideas